Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/Sim-Diasca-model-conventions-english.rst

  [...]

 Note that ``test_receive/0`` corresponds to a safer form than ``receive {wooper_result, R} -> R end``.
-It is logically equivalent, but immune to interfering messages that could be sent to the simulation case by other Sim-Diasca services (ex: notifications from the trace supervisor).
+It is logically equivalent, but immune to interfering messages that could be sent to the simulation case by other Sim-Diasca services (e.g. notifications from the trace supervisor).